perfall/Edyson/README.md

 # Edyson - a tool for exploring audio quickly

 Edyson is a human-in-the-loop framework for exploring, and to some extent annotating, large amounts of audio efficiently.
-It uses the openSMILE feature extration tool and unsupervised machine learning to facilitate the user when browsing their data.
+It uses the openSMILE feature extration tool and unsupervised machine learning to help the user browse and listen to their data.
 The project is a prototypical work in progress and should by no means be viewed as a finished product.

 Edyson is built on the idea of Temporally Disassembled Audio, as such it segments an audio file into short snippets of equal length and distributes them on a 2D map according to some chosen feature.
 See publications below for further information on this.